allenai/language_fragments/README.md

 Language Fragments
 ============

-Repository for storing some of the code and data used in the following paper:
+(still incomplete) repository for the code and data used in the following paper:
 ```
 @inproceedings{richardson-aaai22,
   author    = {Richardson, Kyle, Ashish Sabharwal},